SaerusTierialis/tModLoader_Homepage/Class_Ideas.md

     * Base ability could be a toggle to increase damage at the cost of defense or vice versa.
     1. Knight (rename?)
         * Basic damage class
+        * no good ideas yet
     1. Berserker
-        * Attack speed class with a rage mechanic
+        * Attack speed class with a rage mechanic of some kind
         * maybe shouts/warcrys?
     1. Guardian
         * Tank class
         * abilities focusing on blocking, generating threat, and perhaps reflecting damage
+        * blocking just before recieving an attack should have a bonus

 1. Ranged
     * Base ability might be a gravity trap that is enhanced by the subclasses